prb28/m68k-instructions-documentation/tst.md

 ## Description
 The operand is compared with zero.
 No result is saved, but the contents of the CCR are set according to the result.
-The effect of TST <ea> is the same as CMPI #0,<ea> except that the CMPI in- struction also sets/clears the V- and C-bits of the CCR.
+The effect of TST <ea> is the same as CMPI #0,<ea> except that the CMPI instruction also sets/clears the V- and C-bits of the CCR.

 ## Condition codes